aesthetic-suite/website/docs/design-tokens/web/tsx.md

 sidebar_label: CSS-in-JS/TS
 ---

-The following format is provided when compiling design tokens for advanced solutions, like CSS-in-JS.
+The following web format is provided when compiling design tokens for advanced solutions, like CSS-in-JS.
 It currently supports 2 different targets:

 - `web-tsx` for TypeScript.